 What to Pack in your Travel Health/Medication Bag

-- Travel First Aid Kit A travel first aid kit will usually contain band aids, antiseptic wipes, bandages, gauze, small scissors and tape/pins.
+- Travel First Aid Kit: A travel first aid kit will usually contain band aids, antiseptic wipes, bandages, gauze, small scissors and tape/pins.
+An invaluable addition to a travel packing list if I do say so myself.

 - Imodium ( for any tummy upsets from new foods)